Football at the 1908 Summer Olympics

 At the 1908 Summer Olympics in London, England, an official football tournament between national representative selections was contested for the first time; football had been played between club teams at the Games of 1900 and 1904.

+Like the hockey tournament, the rules allowed countries to enter up to four separate teams.
+Unlike hockey, Scotland, Wales and Ireland did not enter teams.

-Eight entries were accepted, and were included in the tournament draw, including two from France: the main team and a B team.
-Both Hungary and Bohemia both withdrew after the draw and before the start of play, leaving six teams to contest the tournament.
+There were eight entries, including two from France (the main team and a B team).
+Hungary and Bohemia both withdrew after the draw and appointment of referees, leaving six teams to contest the tournament.

 Great Britain won the gold medal representing the United Kingdom (Great Britain and Ireland), although all the players were from England.

 Sophus "Krølben" Nielsen of Denmark set a record by scoring 10 goals in a 17–1 win over France A. The famous mathematician Harald Bohr, brother of the even more famous Niels Bohr, also played for Denmark, who won the silver medal.

 Competition schedule

 The match schedule of the tournament.